 Australia’s Top End and the Kimberley await with adventures to be had, dreamtime culture to enlighten and glorious nature to explore.
 Marvel at the termite mounds of Litchfield National Park, see Ubirr Rock Art and cruise the Yellow Water wetlands in Kakadu, discover Katherine Gorge and the Ord River, soar above the Bungle Bungles, see the Derby Boab Tree for yourself, then finish with a camel ride on stunning Cable Beach.

 Arrive in Darwin where we begin our adventure into Australia’s Kakadu and Kimberley regions.
-This evening we dine out, enjoying a sumptuous seafood buffet whilst admiring the sunset over Darwin Harbour.
+Tonight we dine together at the resorts’ popular restaurant

 **Bonus!!
 Free upgrade to Ocean View Rooms for the first 11 bookings.